 Properties: Some seeds are high in Oleic acid and others in Linoleic.

-Benefits: One of natures most useful plants, Sunflower oil can be very beneficial in skin care as it resembles human sebum and is a neutral oil, in the sense that it mirrors the skins lipids.
+Benefits: One of nature’s most useful plants, Sunflower oil can be very beneficial in skin care as it resembles human sebum and is a neutral oil, in the sense that it mirrors the skins lipids.
 It makes a good oil to dilute more expensive materials.
-It’s a wonderful natural oil, that works well when added to a dry body oil formulas, as it has quite a drying affect on the skin.
+It’s a great natural oil that works well when added to a body oil formula, as it has quite a drying affect on the skin.